webpush-wg/webpush-vapid/draft-ietf-webpush-vapid.md

 application server.

-Subscription restriction reduces the reliance on endpoint secrecy by requiring proof of possession to be demonstrated by an application server when requesting delivery of a push message.
+Subscription restriction reduces the reliance on endpoint secrecy by requiring that an application server provide a signed token when requesting delivery of a push message.
 This provides an additional level of protection against leaking of the details of the push subscription.

 ## Creating a Restricted Push Subscription

 The user agent includes the public key of the application server when requesting the creation of a push subscription.
-This restricts use of the resulting subscription to application servers that are able to provide proof of possession for the corresponding private key.
+This restricts use of the resulting subscription to application servers that are able to provide a valid JWT signed by the corresponding private key.

 The public key is then added to the request to create a push subscription.
 The push subscription request is extended to include a body.
 The body of the